-In 2012, UNHCR had discussions with the Maltese authorities relating to a government review of the reception system in Malta and submitted recommendations for improvements.
+In 2012, UNHCR had discussions with the Maltese authorities in relation to to a government review of the reception system in Malta and submitted comprehensive recommendations for improvements.

-- Refrain from detaining children and persons who credibly claim to be under-age. - Consider and explore alternatives to detention such as reporting obligations for asylumseekers, residence at open or semi-closed centres, and community supervision arrangements. - Consider implementation of the recommendations presented by the UNHCR to the authorities in 2012.
+- Refrain from detaining children and persons who credibly claim to be under-age. - Explore alternatives to detention and less coercive measures such as reporting obligations for asylum-seekers, residence at open centres, and community supervision arrangements. - Consider implementation of recommendations presented by the UNHCR and civil society organizations to the authorities in 2012.